 The solution stops turning blue when there is no more oxygen in the flask to oxidize the methylene blue.
-To refresh the flask’s oxygen supply, remove the stopper for a few seconds, then put it snugly back in the flask.
-As long as the solution still contains glucose, it should continue changing colors.
+Just remove the stopper and let some air in, then put the stopper back, hold it in place, and shake the flask.
+The liquid will turn blue again.

 First, make a solution containing a reductant (glucose) and methylene blue.

 Now add some NaOH to make the solution basic.